 After clicking on the CREATE APPLE ID button you will be asked to verify your e-mail address (Fig 1.9 below).
 Apple will send you an e-mail titled PLEASE VERIFY.... whereby you need to click on the VERIFY NOW link contained within that e-mail.
 Once you have done that you will be asked to login into your newly created Apple Account (not shown here) using the e-mail address (APPLE ID User Name) and password (APPLE ID Password) given in the above registration form.

-At this point you have an Apple ID that can be used with the App Store (to buy apps), iBook Store (to buy books), iTunes Store (to buy music), Apple Community (Forum), FaceTime (WebCam/Chat), Find My iPhone (Track A Misplaced/Lost/Stolen iPhone) and iMessage (Text Messaging) amongst other things.
-However, if you want to be able to synchronise E-Mails, Notes, Pages, Calendars, Reminders, Contacts and so on from your MacBook Pro laptop computer to your iPhone and/or iPad for example you are going to need an iCloud Account, which I will discuss in the next section of this website's Internet category.
+At this point you have an Apple ID that can be used with the App Store (to buy apps), iBook Store (to buy books), iTunes Store (to buy music), Apple Community (Forum), FaceTime (WebCam/Chat), Find My iPhone (Track A Misplaced/Lost/Stolen iPhone) and iMessage (Text Messaging) among other things.
+However, if you want to be able to synchronise E-Mails, Notes, Pages, Calendars, Reminders, Contacts and so on from your MacBook Pro laptop computer to your iPhone and/or iPad for example you need to activate the iCloud (Synchronisation) Services associated with your free 5GB Cloud Storage, which I will discuss in the next section.